Oil palm

 A circular production method

 Palm oil production is a circular production method where each step of the cycle is optimized.
 Hence, the residual fibers and shells from the production process fuel the biomass boilers.
-The steam produced by these boilers enters a turbine that generates electricity for the factory.
+The steam produced by these boilers enters a turbine that generates electricity for the palm oil mills.
 The rest of the steam is redistributed and provides the heat needed for the entire process.
 Palm oil mills are thus energy self-sufficient as they produce renewable energy.

 The organic residues from the processing of the bunches, such as empty fruit bunches, are returned to the field and used as organic fertilizers.